Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

 \subsection{Axiomatic Properties}

-This generalized { F\"are-Lovell directional distance function} involves a preassigned direction $g$ and it is important to characterise its axiomatic properties.
-This we do in the following proposition by considering a suitable refinement of the notion of efficient subset.
-For all $k\in [d]$ let us define the $k$-input weak efficient subset as:
+The generalized mean directional distance function involves a preassigned direction \( g \).
+In what follows, we characterize its axiomatic properties.
+This is done in the next proposition by introducing a suitable refinement of the concept of an efficient subset.